mathie/mathie.github.io/_drafts/retrospective-prime-directive.markdown

 System -- from where the Lean software development movement borrows many of its ideas -- has a technique called the "Five Whys," which keeps asking "why?"
 (Anyone with a toddler will be all-too-familiar with this technique.)
-The goal is to ask deeper questions in order understand the root cause.
+The goal is to ask deeper questions in order to understand the root cause.
 And the important, sometimes forgotten, key is to question the process, not the individual people involved.
 It's not supposed to be a way to assign blame.